 - Oil for deep frying

 - Wash potatoes and boil for 30 minutes or until cooked.
 I dice the potatoes before boiling to speed up the cooking.
 Once the potatoes are boiled, let cool and peel them.

 - In a big bowl, mash the potatoes.

 - Take oil in a deep skillet or pan for deep frying and heat it.

 - Add chili powder, salt and crushed ajwain (or asafetida) to mashed potatoes and mix well.
 Add gram flour and mix well to make dough/batter.
 Dough should be soft, softer than chapati dough.
 If required add some water.
 Check note below.

 - Once the oil is hot, reduce the heat to medium high and press the sev over hpt oil to fill the pan.
 Fry the sev for 2 ½ – 3 minutes or until light golden brown, turning the sev 2-3 times.
 The sev may feel soft but will become crunchy once cool.

 - Remove the sev from the pan and drain on paper towels.
 Prepare the second batch by repeating the previous step.

 - Refill the sev press and repeat steps 6 & 7 until all the balls are pressed into sev and deep fried.

 - Let sev cool completely and store in an airtight container.

 - Water – The first time I made the sev, added ¼ cup water to the dough.
 It was a little sticky and I was afraid I might have made the dough too loose.
 But it worked fine.
 However, the second day I did not add any water and this dough was much easier to handle.

 - Deep Frying – Do not over fry the sev.
 The sev might feel soft but will become crunchy when completely cooled.

-Food pictures in black & white have a dramatic effect and it has been a while since I participated in Black & Whie Wednesday.
-I am sending the above picture to Black & White Wednesday # 104 hosted by Simona, an event started by Susan and organized by Cinzia
+Food pictures in black & white have a dramatic effect and I did not participate in Black & White Wednesday in sometime.
+Above picture is for Black & White Wednesday # 104 hosted by Simona, an event started by Susan and organized by Cinzia